 Dr. Kelley has also directed the research and education program at the Paralyzed Veterans of America, where she managed a range of basic and applied research awards, as well as educational and training grants, relevant to individuals living with spinal cord injuries and/or diseases.

-Dr. Kelley received her Ph.D. in neuroscience from the University of Virginia, and she completed postdoctoral fellowship training at the University of Washington and Georgetown University.
+Dr. Kelley received her Ph.D. in neuroscience from the University of Virginia.
+She also completed her postdoctoral fellowship training at the University of Washington and Georgetown University, and is a graduate of the NIH Executive Leadership Program.
+She has received numerous NIH awards for her multiple contributions over the years.